Madres

 Madres (lit.
-'Mothers') is a 2021 American horror film written by Mario Miscione and Marcella Ochoa directed by Ryan Zaragoza.
+'Mothers') is a 2021 American horror film directed by Ryan Zaragoza in his directorial debut, and written by Mario Miscione and Marcella Ochoa.
 It stars Ariana Guerra, Tenoch Huerta, Elpidia Carrillo, Kerry Cahill, Agung Bagus, Jennifer Patino, Britton Webb, and Evelyn Gonzalez.
 The film is the seventh installment in the anthological Welcome to the Blumhouse film series.

-Jason Blum serves as a producer under his Blumhouse Television banner.
+Jason Blum serves as an executive producer under his Blumhouse Television banner.

 Plot

 The story begins with Diana and Beto, a young Mexican-American couple in the 1970s, moving to a remote farming town in rural California.
 Beto has been offered a job managing a farm, and the couple sees this as an opportunity to start fresh, especially as Diana is several months pregnant with their first child.
 However, Diana is uneasy from the moment they arrive, their new house is old, creaky, and filled with strange symbols and ominous objects, including a strange doll she finds buried in the backyard.

 Not long after settling in, Diana begins to experience terrifying hallucinations and disturbing visions.
 She hears whispering voices, sees shadows moving in the dark, and has nightmarish dreams involving faceless women screaming in pain and blood pouring from walls.
 Her body begins to react strangely, she develops unexplained rashes on her stomach and arms, and experiences intense stomach cramps and bleeding.
 The local doctor dismisses her concerns, attributing it to stress and a difficult pregnancy, but Diana knows something is wrong, something more than just physical.

 She starts to investigate the town’s history and discovers that many Latina women in the area have suffered miscarriages or have mysteriously become infertile after giving birth.
 These women have been labeled as cursed by the community, and there’s even a rumor that a bruja (witch) is behind the sicknesses.
 Diana begins to suspect that these so-called “curses” are a cover-up for something much more sinister.

 As her visions intensify, she starts to see a ghostly woman in her house, sometimes appearing bloodied and holding a dead infant, sometimes crying or screaming in agony.
 The apparitions lead her to hidden areas of the house, including a locked basement where she finds medical files, photographs, and newspaper clippings that suggest women like her were taken and sterilized against their will.